The Best Solutions to 9 Common Travel Problems

 9. Paying For a Carry-on

-Some airlines have strict rules about what you can bring as a carry-on.
-A good example is Frontier airlines.
-They only allow a small purse inside the plane, which in most cases is not enough and can cost a lot of money to pay after.
+Some airlines, like Frontier Airlines, have strict rules about what you can bring as a carry-on.
+They only allow a small purse or bag on board, which often isn’t sufficient, and paying for additional luggage can end up costing you quite a bit.

 SOLUTION: Always check on the airline website the approved dimensions for a carry-on bag to bring on board to avoid extra charges.
 Pack as lightly as possible to make sure you can fit all you need in one bag.